 Registered as Tor Currency Exchange Ltd in 2004, TorFX has grown into one of the top money transfer companies.
 It serves both personal and business customers with dedicated, tailor-made product offerings.
 TorFX has a supportive customer service team, competitive exchange rates across the 60 currencies it supports and has a clean online transfer platform.

 It is worth noting this provider is relatively expensive to use for transferring smaller amounts of money.
-However, TorFX has a transfer limit of £25,000 which causes frustration among customers looking to transfer larger amounts.
+However, TorFX does not have a maximum transfer limit which is good news for customers looking to transfer larger sums of money overseas.

 TorFX’s business model is quite unique as far as exchange rates and business fees are concerned.
 The rates are transparent and much more competitive compared to banks.

 When compared to banks that charge 3-7% and PayPal that charges 6-8%, TorFX currency transfer comes as a relief to people sending money to different parts of the world.
 Keep reading to find out more details on TorFX reviews.

 The rapid expansion TorFX has gone through, ant the company established offices in Europe mainland and the following countries:

 TorFX supports 60 currencies both exotic and standard and you can send to more than 110 countries.
 Apart from the product differentiation between personal and business, there is no difference in service from one region or country to another.
 The TorFX website is in English which makes it easy to follow for English speaking customers, but the lack of other languages may make it hard for non-English speaking customers to interact with the site.

 The target customers for TorFX currency transfer are businesses and persons looking to send money to their families and friends worldwide.
 This customer segmentation has seen them develop products that are targeted to individual needs such as buying property abroad, emigration, regular payments, and sending money home.
-On the business front, they have products that help business owners ramp up productivity and cut costs, especially when buying products or paying contractors and employees abroad.
+On the business front, they have products that help business owners ramp up productivity and cut costs such multi-currency accounts, especially when buying products or paying contractors and employees abroad.
 In this TorFX review, let us take a look at their pros and cons.